CATALINK

 Get Involved

 The CATALINK project is a collaborative effort between our civil society partners, industry colleagues, and government officials from around the world.
 It is a proactively open process, and success requires active engagement with partners all around the world.
-If you are interested in joining in the design phase of this technology, please email [email protected] with your background, area of focus, and a detailed description of your interest in this work.
-We receive constant inquiries as to the status of the project and potential open roles, so please be detailed in your outreach and patient as we work to respond to your outreach.
+If you are interested in joining in our efforts, please email [email protected] with your background, area of focus, and a detailed description of your interest in this work.

 The CATALINK Initiative is supported in part by the Swiss Federal Department of Foreign Affairs and the German Federal Foreign Office.